 NEC accepts transfer applications at the undergraduate level.
 In addition to completing the First-Year Applicant requirements, transfer applicants must submit a short statement (in the online application) explaining their reasons for wanting to transfer to NEC.

 Transfer applicants must submit transcripts from all colleges attended.
 Applicants who have earned fewer than 32 college credits at the time of their application must also submit official high school transcripts.
 To be fully evaluated for transfer credit, enrolling students must provide course descriptions and official transcripts.
 Students with transcripts in a language other than English must provide a certified translation and an explanation of grades, class hours, and course descriptions.
 The full evaluation of all completed college work combined with the results of the audition and music examinations taken during NEC orientation will determine final placement and thus the expected duration of the program of study.

 NEC does not accept transfer applications at the graduate level.
-Graduate students may request to transfer up to four graduate credits from other institutions but may not use transfer credits to complete programs in fewer than the required minimum number of full-time semesters.
+Master of Music students may request to transfer up to four graduate credits from other institutions but may not use transfer credits to complete their program in fewer than the required minimum number of full-time semesters.

 Frequently Asked Questions about Transfer Credit

 Can I transfer in credit for lessons in my major instrument?

 Studio credits transfer according to audition placement.
 If you qualify for third-year studio status on the basis of your audition, we will grant you two years of studio credit.
 If you qualify for second-year studio status, you will be granted one year of studio credit.

 Ensemble credits transfer according to studio status.
 If you are admitted with third-year studio placement, NEC will grant you two years of ensemble credit (no more than four semester hours).
 If you are admitted with second-year studio placement, you will be granted one year of ensemble credit (no more than two semester hours).